History of the Knights Hospitaller in the Levant: The Hospitallers and the Crusades through 1254

 Garnier of Nablus died in the second half of 1192 and his successor Geoffroy de Donjon assumed the position of Grand Master shortly thereafter.
 Geoffroy would serve until 1202, but would not commit the Order to supporting the Crusade of 1197 nor the Fourth Crusade.
 In the summer of 1202, he was with papal legate Soffredo Gaetani during a trip attempting to reconcile issues in the succession of rulers in the Principality of Antioch.
 On 23 March 1203, the second voyage to Antioch took place, but without Geoffroy de Donjon, who had vanished.
-Instead, the Order was represented by Pierre de Mirmande who became ad interim Grand Master, and the Templars by Grand Master Phillipe de Plessis.
+Instead, the Order was represented by Pierre de Mirmande who became ad interim Grand Master, and the Templars by Grand Master Philippe du Plessis.
 De Mirmande had been Châtelain of the Krac des Chevaliers and was Grand Commander when briefly elevated.
 He was soon formally replaced as Grand Master by Fernando Afonso of Portugal.
 Fernando Afonso was the illegitimate son of Afonso I of Portugal and had been a senior member of the Hospitallers in Iberia.
 He resigned in 1206, the first Grand Master to do so, and was replaced by Geoffroy le Rat.
 Le Rat died in 1207 after serving a short, unremarkable term.